cabinet/cabinet-lib/README.md

 Q: how do we store the mapping in a way that the right people can access it?

+Maybe we can use a specific file to map 'real name' -> 'random name' along with each `.gpg-recipients` file, encrypted with all the people listed on `.gpg-recipients`.

 # Project name